pnlbwh/pnlpipe/README.md

         't2': '../001/001-t2w.nrrd'
     }

-Each path is a template that is parameterized by a case id.
-When a pipeline is run for a particular a case id, it will use this dictionary to find the input paths it needs.
+Each path is a template that is has a placeholder representing a case id (in this example its '001').
+Every pipeline is expected to accept a case id parameter, and when run with a particular id, it will use this dictionary to find the input paths it needs.
 You only need to define this dictionary once.

 ## 2. Run your pipelines